You’ve been carrying questions that aren’t really about therapy. They’re about whether it will finally feel safe to trust yourself again.

 One part remembers the pain.

 Another remembers the possibility of what they hoped the relationship could become.
-Holding those two realities can feel exhausting.
+Holding those two realities feels exhausting.

 It makes you question your own heart.